 Videos and Screenshots

-- Freshbooks: I use Freshbooks to send out all my invoices.
-You can easily set it up to match your company’s branding and get paid using Paypal, or personal check.
+- Freshbooks – This company has software that allows you to send out invoices that look professional if you are running a small business.
+You can easily set it up to match your company’s branding and it offers options to get paid.
 Send emails via email or snail mail.
-Freshbooks also tracks expenses.
-It’s perfect for a small business owner who wants cloud-based invoicing software that’s simple and attractive.
+Freshbooks will also track expenses.
+It’s perfect for a business owner who wants cloud-based invoicing software that’s simple and attractive.

 Images & Photos

-- Pixabay – Free images for bloggers.
+- Pixabay – Free images to download for bloggers.

 - Fotosearch.com has an extensive collection of royalty-free stock photography, clipart, illustrations, and stock footage.